Home Bookmakers Tips Bonuses

 Where is esports betting headed

-Market projections suggest that esports betting revenue could reach around $3.5 billion in the coming years, with a steady growth rate of roughly 6-7% annually.
+According to esports.gg, esports betting revenue could reach around $3.5 billion in 2026, with a steady growth rate of roughly 6-7% annually.
 Looking further ahead, forecasts indicate a large expansion, with the market's total turnover expected to reach over $54 billion by 2034.
 The number of bettors will be increasing from around 75 million today to nearly 95 million by 2029, further strengthening the market.

 For bettors and fans alike, you are never too old to start watching competitive gaming.